 On 4 March, 2016, Nadiya Savchenko officially went on a ‘dry hunger strike’, refusing even water.
 Prior to that, for 77 days she was on a hunger strike, taking only water and tea.
 Such a radical move is a reaction to yesterday’s unlawful action of the court which did not permit the Ukrainian woman to deliver her final speech at the trial.
 “A dry hunger strike is a protest against the actions of the Russian authorities, the Russian intelligence and law enforcement services, investigative bodies, the court and the Prosecutor’s Office and the fact that they make attempts to cover up their crimes“, – Savchenko wrote in a statement on the hunger strike.

-The Open Dialog Foundation published the text of Nadiya Savchenko’s final speech which she was not permitted to deliver in the court:
+The Open Dialogue Foundation published the text of Nadiya Savchenko’s final speech which she was not permitted to deliver in the court:

 „I do not recognise any guilt, nor the verdict, nor the Russian court.
 In the case of a guilty verdict there won’t be an appeal.
 I want the whole democratic, civilised world to understand that Russia is a Third World country with a totalitarian regime and a despotic dictator that spits on human rights and international law.